marcomq/nimview/README.md

 ### Multithreading
 Nimview is build to run single-threaded.
 You may still run functions that create multiple threads or access a thread-pool.
 Check the Nim manual on how to deal with multithreading and sharing data, for example with Channels.

+You may also use threads in python or c++.
+On windows, it seems that the threads are not active if there is no active server callback running.
+You might add a small "sleep" in a server callback that checks the thread, just to make sure that the thread is getting enough priority to switch the context.

 ### IE 11 or - "Why is my page blank?"
 Nimview uses IE 11 on Windows.
 Unfortunately, IE 11 doesn't understand modern Javascript